Web search

 search_api_key | "" | Provider API key.
 Empty ⇒ /search returns ERR with a clear "configure ARBITER_SEARCH_API_KEY" message. |

-arbiter --api reads the key from ARBITER_SEARCH_API_KEY (preferred — provider-agnostic name) or BRAVE_SEARCH_API_KEY (convenience for Brave-only deployments).
+arbiter and arbiter --api resolve the key in this order: ARBITER_SEARCH_API_KEY (preferred — provider-agnostic name), BRAVE_SEARCH_API_KEY (convenience for Brave-only deployments), then ~/.arbiter/search_api_key (written by arbiter --setup-tools).
 The provider can be set via ARBITER_SEARCH_PROVIDER.
-Without a key the slash command degrades cleanly: agents see ERR: web search unavailable in this context and adapt by dropping the /search step.
+Without a key the slash command degrades cleanly: agents see ERR: web search unavailable with setup instructions and adapt by dropping the /search step.

 Slash commands